-Prerequisites: (1) INFO 1003 must be completed prior to taking this course.
-Lec: 4.5 Lab: 0 Cr: 4.5 Offered: ONLINE guided learning activities and project-oriented assignments, students advance through the dynamic and expressive grammar of the language and apply these basic concepts to develop pragmatic online and batch applications involving file systems, file I/O, and databases.
+This course introduces the Ruby programming language.
+Through guided learning activities and project-oriented assignments, students advance through the dynamic and expressive grammar of the language and apply these basic concepts to develop pragmatic online and batch applications involving file systems, file I/O, and databases.